PROFFARO/nexus/README.md

 ## 📄 License

-This project is for **educational and research purposes only**.
-Please ensure compliance with local laws and regulations when deploying honeypots.
+This project is licensed under the **MIT License** with additional terms for honeypot software - see the [LICENSE](LICENSE) file for details.

+### Key Points

+- **Open Source**: Free to use, modify, and distribute
+- **Educational Focus**: Intended for research and cybersecurity training
+- **Legal Compliance**: Users must comply with applicable laws
+- **Responsible Use**: No malicious or unauthorized use permitted

 ### Disclaimer

 - This software is provided "as is" without warranty
 - Users are responsible for legal compliance in their jurisdiction
-- Not intended for production security without proper review
+- Proper network isolation required for production deployments
 - AI responses may reveal honeypot nature to sophisticated attackers

 ---